-- 2 Use the following tabs, and configure the sound related settings: - · Playback-Select a playback device and modify the settings. - · Recording-Select a recording device and modify the settings. - · Sounds-Select an existing or modified sound theme for events in Windows or programs. - Communications-Click an option to adjust the volume of different sounds when you are using your thin client to place or receive telephone calls. - 3 Click Apply, and click OK.
+- 2. Use the following tabs, and configure the sound related settings: - Playback-Select a playback device and modify the settings. - · Recording-Select a recording device and modify the settings. - Sounds-Select an existing or modified sound theme for events in Windows or programs. - Communications-Click an option to adjust the volume of different sounds when you are using your thin client to place or receive telephone calls. - 3.
+Click Apply, and click OK.

-- · Dell recommends powered speakers. - · You can also adjust the volume using the Volume icon in the notification area of the taskbar.
+- It is recommended that you use powered speakers. - You can also adjust the volume using the Volume icon in the notification area of the taskbar.